 It is not enough to build a good base of followers, however: you need to retain them by making sure that you provide new content regularly which is helpful to your audience, as well as making the most out of customisation.
 Make use of WeChat’s basic analytics, and retarget your followers through segmentation.

 The marketing options that WeChat offers are seemingly endless, and this is an ever-expanding platform!
 If your business needs to target the Chinese audience, it is a no brainer that it should have a WeChat account.
-To find out more about its potential, read our in-depth guide on WeChat for business here!

 Latest posts by Christina Xu (see all)